-Without a doubt, one of the most confusing (and confounding!) parts of raising a musical family is understanding how to build lasting practice habits with your child.
+Without a doubt, one of the most confusing (and confounding!) parts of raising a musical family is understanding how to build healthy practice patterns for beginners.
 There is so much misinformation about what makes a musician and how much practice is needed.
 As a parent, you really have no real manual beyond what you believe to be true and it usually goes something like: My child needs to practice everyday for thirty minutes.
 If they don’t practice it means they ‘aren’t serious’ or ‘just don’t have talent’ and therefore it’s ‘a waste of everybody’s time and money.’

 Well, this post is actually not about the long-term strategy of building lasting practice habits, but rather what you can absolutely expect in the first few months with every beginning musician if you do not implement a long term strategy.
 I have written a whole series of articles on the key steps to building habits…PLEASE read these first.